cakephp/docs/en/models/deleting-data.rst

 Recipe records (User 'hasMany' or 'hasAndBelongsToMany' Recipes):

--  if $cascade is set to true, the related Recipe records are also deleted if the models dependent-value is set to true.
+-  if $cascade is set to true, the related Recipe records are also deleted if the model's dependent-value is set to true.
 -  if $cascade is set to false, the Recipe records will remain after the User has been deleted.

-If your database supports foriegn keys and cascading deletes, its often more efficient to rely on that feature than CakePHP's cascading.
+If your database supports foriegn keys and cascading deletes, it's often more efficient to rely on that feature than CakePHP's cascading.
 The one benefit to using the cascade feature of ``Model::delete()`` is that it allows you to leverage behaviors and model callbacks::